 Wild Boy and the Black Terror by Rob Lloyd Jones HISTORICAL / SCI-FI ages 8 – 12

-This second book in the series makes me so eager to read the first book — it’s really a fascinating story with it’s absolutely excellent character development and an intriguing plot.
+This second book in the series makes me so eager to read the first book — it’s really a fascinating story with absolutely excellent character development and an intriguing plot.
 Wild Boy is literally covered in fur — yes, literally.
 He now lives with the Gentlemen who rescued he and his best friend, Clarissa, from the circus and the crazed Londoners who believed him to be a dangerous murderer.
 The Queen of England asks Wild Boy to solve the mystery of a most frightening terror that scares people to death — again, seemingly literally.
-Is is a really a demon’s curse or something more human at work?
+Is it really a demon’s curse or something more human at work?
 Fabulous!

 The Girl in the Torch by Robert Sharenow HISTORICAL ages 8 – 12

 I admit to not liking the cover and being reluctant to read this book because of that.
 (I know, shouldn’t judge books by their covers and all that . . . ) Luckily, I did read it and it is a great book.
-The Girl in the Torch is a touching middle-grade historical fiction novel that follows an orphan girl’s journey to America and struggle to stay without a home.
-For awhile she hides out in the Statue of Liberty, then the watchman finds her and lets her stay at his boarding house.
+The Girl in the Torch is a touching middle-grade historical fiction novel that follows an orphan girl’s journey to America and struggles to stay without a home.
+For a while she hides out in the Statue of Liberty, then the watchman finds her and lets her stay at his boarding house.
 This is very well-written and shows a glimpse into the history of immigrants.
 I didn’t want to put it down once.